• Skip to primary navigation

 Christmas granola recipe

-Serve this granola with yogurt, honey or maple syrup, and fresh fruit for an easy Christmas brunch.
-It's also delicious with smooth cottage cheese or simply with milk as cereal.
-Try it as an ice cream topping for a festive dessert, or enjoy it by the handful as a snack.
+Serve this crunchy granola with yogurt, honey or maple syrup, and fresh fruit for an easy brunch.
+It is also delicious with smooth cottage cheese or simply with milk as a cereal.
+Try it as an ice cream topping for a simple but impressive dessert, or enjoy it by the handful as a snack.

-For a complete Christmas brunch spread, pair it with small batch pancakes or Baileys French toast.
+For a complete brunch spread, use it as the centerpiece of a yogurt parfait board, or pair it alongside small batch pancakesor Baileys French toast.

 Yogurt and granola breakfast board with yogurt, fresh fruit, and dried fruit.